Super simple and satisfying Oatmeal Raisin Scones are perfect for a cold Saturday morning or anytime when you want a great breakfast bread!

 Ella will be guest posting by-weekly or at least once a month.
 So enjoy the inaugural installment in the series with this awesome recipe for Oatmeal Raisin Scones.
 I hope you enjoy Ella’s selection and please spend time with your kids teaching them how to cook.
 Be sure to sign up for my weekly emails so you can share with your kids what Ella makes next.

 Pin ItLast weekends office remodel.
-Painted the walls a lighter grey blue.
+Painted the walls a light grey-blue.
 Painted the desk with black chalk paint.
 The plan is also to use the office as my studio for food photography.
 Plenty of natural light and I added 5000 K natural daylight bulbs to the overhead fixture.
 I will post a longer DIY of what all we did and how it is working.

 - 1 1/2 cups all purpose flour such as King Arthur